igm503/PyRay/README.md

 # TODO
-- CUDA Acceleration [completed for metal devices; todo: cuda]
-- Some Sort of Mesh Support
+- Some Sort of Support for external scene formats
-- More Materials (e.g. specular-diffuse combo)
-- More Accurate Luminosity Handling
+- Transparency